 Stage two of this refurbishment project will deliver a contemporary new outdoor-indoor atrium lounge area, where members can enjoy lunch, just chill with mates for a coffee or utilize the entertainment/TV facilities, families are welcome and well provided for.

-AAFCANS supports the RAAF Amberley Heritage Centre with a pop-up kiosk facility.
+AAFCANS supports the RAAF Amberley Heritage Centre with a pop-up kiosk facility which opened in August 2019.
 The facility provides fresh barista-made coffee, wraps, sandwiches, retail snacks & treats, cold drinks and healthy snacks.
 This facility welcomes guests to the base and opens every third Sunday.
 AAFCANS outlet is located inside the facility and is open on a trial basis.
 This new facility was an investment of $6k which covered start-up equipment.

 RAAF Edinburgh benefited from an increase to amenities on base with the inclusion of a new kiosk facility located inside the 92 wing building.
 This space was part of a base-wide Defence infrastructure project.
 The building is modern fresh and open and decor in-keeping with that of a high street corporate facility.
 Sea Lion Cafe opened its doors to members on 13th August 2019.
 AAFCANS takes full advantage of the well-equipped satellite kitchen and has a special menu suited to the quick service kiosk.
 The additional kiosk brings AAFCANS footprint on base to four amenities outlets.
 The new facility has been welcomed by customers and fits with AAFCANS strategy ‘where you go – we go’ which is all about putting access to amenities within reach to our ADF on base or on exercise.